 The power of words never ceases to amaze me.
 Words and war have the power to make people go into battle, to act, to make people win or lose or to stay alive.
 Wars are part of our shared identity and they awaken ideals of duty, personal responsibility, hope, and faith.
 They also inspire endurance and sacrifice.
 But everyone loves a winner, so stay home and stay safe.

-I would also love to hear your thoughts on what you’re working on or blogging about and what content you’d like to see on my blog.
-You can find me on all the usual types of social media or drop me an email at firstname.lastname@example.org.
+You can find me on all the usual social media platforms or drop me an email at email@example.com.
+Get in touch.
 I don’t bite, I promise!